OliverMartikainen/pub_QueueMonitor/README.md

 - Staff status and availability (referred to as `agents`)
 - Incoming email and call queue's

+Designed to be used on a 1920x1080p monitor.

 Repositories:
  * The **Frontend** is made with React.js and can be found in [here](https://github.com/OliverMartikainen/pub_QueueMonitor_Frontend).
  * The **Backend** is made with Node.js and is in this repository together with a build of the frontend.